mofunsky/soundtouch-android/README.md

 soundTouch.clearBuffer()
 ```

-Take a look at the SoundTouchPlayable to see how to use SoundTouch-Android library
+Take a look at SoundTouchPlayable.java for a ready made implementation of a time-stretching, pitch-shifting
-to decode an audio file and stream to an AudioTrack.
+Runnable that streams a decoded audio file to an AudioTrack.
+This implementation has been tested on Android API >= 16,
+lower API level support via JLayer decoding is very rough and alpha quality.

 To demonstrate, execute the following in your app: